PeakChoice.org is best viewed on a desktop or laptop, not a mobile phone 2024 election - election anxiety - Peak Choice

 [00:10:22] The Department of Homeland Security warns that far-right violence and this form of domestic terrorism is at the highest danger to the security of our society.
 Realizing these problems, a lot of people think into a numbing depression fading out from thinking about these problems.
 It's probably the most common approach that most of America has used for much longer than the Trump era.

-[00:10:54] But retreating from facing reality does not make reality go away, whether you're talking about far right politics or the climate crisis or limits to growth or any of the other large scale challenges to civilization.
+[00:10:54] Retreating from facing reality does not make reality go away, whether you're talking about far right politics or the climate crisis or limits to growth or any of the other large scale challenges to civilization.

 [00:11:12] It takes courage to look unflinchingly at what we have done to screw things up,